What to expect as a volunteer

 - may have to work in hazardous situations for long hours

-- may have to carry out physically demanding tasks, eg carrying heavy equipment to rescue sites
+- may have to carry out physically demanding tasks, for example carrying heavy equipment to rescue sites

-As a volunteer you won’t be paid.
+As a volunteer you will not be paid.
 You can claim a small amount for your time and expenses.

 Volunteering and working